darkeclipz/computing-system/README.md

 Instruction `@value` causes the computer to store the specified value in the A register.

+15 | 14 | 13 | 12 | 11 | 10 | 9 | 8 | 7 | 6 | 5 | 4 | 3 | 2 | 1 | 0
+--- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | ---
+**0** | x | x | x | x | x | x | x | x | x | x | x | x | x | x | x

+Bit 15 indicates the A-instruction. `x` represents the value.

 Used for:
 - Constants
 - Memory manipulation
 - Jump instructions

-15 | 14 | 13 | 12 | 11 | 10 | 9 | 8 | 7 | 6 | 5 | 4 | 3 | 2 | 1 | 0
---- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | ---
-**0** | x | x | x | x | x | x | x | x | x | x | x | x | x | x | x

-Bit 15 indicates the A-instruction.

 **C-instruction**